Won’t apologise to fools: Babul Supriyo in a verbal spat with Muslim student

 "Babul-da (dada) how educated are people like you can be gauged from the fact that your mentor (state president) Dilip Ghosh spots gold in cow milk," Rahman said in his comment on Supriyo's post.

-To this Supriyo retored "Mustafizur Rahaman let me first pack you off to your country, then will send the reply in post card".
+To this Supriyo restored "Mustafizur Rahaman let me first pack you off to your country, then will send the reply in post card".
 The comment triggered a wave of protests.

 Rahman, who is a final year student of chemistry at a college at Ilambazar in Birbhum district, in a prompt rejoinder said, "I am in possession of enough proof about my identity as Indian and Bengali.
 You don't know how to respect Bengalis and still you are the MP of the state.....
 Are you drinking cow urine regularly?"